kovanostra/message-passing-neural-network/README.md

 The repository expects the data to be in the following format:

-    - filenames: something_features.pickle & something_labels.pickle
+    - filenames: something_features.pickle, something_adjacency-matrix.pickle & something_labels.pickle
-    - features: torch.tensor.Size(M,N)
+    - features: torch.tensor.Size([M,N])
+    - adjacency-matrix: torch.tensor.Size([M,M])
-    - labels: torch.tensor.Size(M,M)
+    - labels: torch.tensor.Size([L])
     * All features and labels should be preprocessed to be of the same size

 For example, in the protein-folding dataset:

     - M: represents the number of aminoacids
     - N: represents the number of protein features
+    - L: represents the number of values to predict

 ### 5. Environment variables